-- and try again. - 2 The diskette may be write-protected.
+- 1. The floppy diskette may not be formatted.
+Format the diskette and try again. - 2 The diskette may be write-protected.
 Use a diskette that is not write-protected. - 3 You may be writing to the wrong drive.
 Check the path statement to make sure you are writing to the targeted drive.

-D 586ITBD System Board User's Manual
+G 586ITOX System Board User's Manual